Virtual Machines (VMs)

 - A warning β οΈ sign next to affected VMs and a

-filter in Xen Orchestra.
+vulnerable?filter in Xen Orchestra.
 These features are available in Xen Orchestra 5.107.0 (latest channel) and 5.106.4 (stable channel).

 This detection depends on XAPI accurately reporting PV driver versions.
-Prior to the recent XCP-ng 8.2 and 8.3 updates released in May 2025, this was not the case.
+Prior to the XCP-ng 8.2 and 8.3 updates released in May 2025, this was not the case.
 As a result, the detection tools cannot assess VMs that have not been run since the updates were applied.
 If no driver information is available, a warning will be displayed.

 Only virtual machines (VMs) created using a Windows templateβor from templates or VMs originally derived from oneβcan be detected by these tools.
 They are designed to help users identify vulnerable VMs that may have been overlooked, forgotten during patching, or restored from backups taken before vulnerability fixes were applied.
 These tools are not intended to serve as comprehensive detection solutions, so do not rely on them exclusively.